Cherreads

 By the fifth attempt, her face hadn't changed.
 But her hand was tense at the wrist, her fingers holding the phone tighter than before.

-Her thumb moved again, this time opening another app—a GPS tracker she had quietly installed long ago.
-It wasn't something she used often, but it was always there.
-Just in case.
+Her thumb moved again, this time she opened GPS tracker she had installed long ago.
+It wasn't something she used often.
+But it was always there, just in case she needed to check where he was.

 "Location not found."

 Her eyes didn't blink.
-She stared at the blank screen.
+She stared at the screen.
 The tracker had been turned off.

 Yuna stood still, the phone lowering just slightly.